nicolecrawford/movie-genre-sentiment-analysis/README.md

 		- Proportion of “We” words (who, where, why, etc.)
 		- Mentions of locations (cities, countries) or organizations (FBI, KGB, etc.)
 		- Ratio of positive words: negative words (sentiment analysis)

+TESTS on Genre

+- for unigrams, smaller vocab doesn't work as well as the entire vocab(even though its very sparse)
+- for unigrams, the count works better than the binary feature